By: Tavaga Research

 There would be 100 new airports by 2024.

-An outlay of Rs1,480 crore would go towards a National Technical Textiles Mission, generating jobs and formalising the sector.
+An outlay of Rs1,480 crore would go towards a National Technical Textiles Mission, generating jobs and formalizing the sector.

 Besides a boost to farm solar plants, the space alongside railway tracks would also see large solar power plants being set up for greener energy.